Ayo (Wizkid album)

 Ayo (Joy) is the self-titled second studio album by Nigerian singer Wizkid.
 It was released on 17 September 2014, by Starboy Entertainment and Empire Mates Entertainment.
-The album is the follow-up to his debut album Superstar (2011).
 Ayo was postponed twice due to difficulty in track selection.
 Preceding its release were the singles "Jaiye Jaiye", "On Top Your Matter", "One Question", "Joy", "Bombay" and "Show You the Money".
-The album also contains the song "Ojuelegba".
+The album also contains the song "Ojuelegba", which won Song of the Year and was nominated for Best Pop Single at The Headies 2015.
 Wizkid enlisted Sarz, Shizzi, Uhuru, Del B, Dokta Frabz, Maleek Berry, Legendury Beatz and Spellz to produce the album.
 Ayo features collaborations with Femi Kuti, Seyi Shay, Yemi Sax, Akon, Banky W., Phyno, Tyga and Wale.
-It received mixed reviews from music critics, with some commending its production, song arrangement and sound quality, while others panned its lyrics.
+It received mixed reviews from music critics; some commended its production, song arrangement and sound quality, while others panned its lyrics.

-Background and development
+Background and promotion

 Wizkid started recording Ayo after the release of the compilation album Empire Mates State of Mind (2012).
-The album was initially meant to be a mixtape.
+Ayo was initially meant to be a mixtape.
 In an interview with MTV's The Wrap Up, Wizkid said the mixtape would include production and guest vocals from Rodney Rhymez, Maleek Berry and Wale.
-Wizkid later told Ok!Nigeria TV that the mixtape would feature Tinie Tempah and would be released in April 2013.
-Wizkid announced on Twitter that he would release the mixtape after he released an album in June.
+Wizkid later said the mixtape would feature Tinie Tempah and would be released in April 2013.
+Moreover, he announced on Twitter he would release the mixtape after he released an album in June.
 That same month, he posted a picture on Instagram revealing most of the album's track list.
 The photo revealed features with Femi Kuti, Efya, Don Jazzy, Seyi Shay and Banky W.

-In October 2013, Banky W. told HipTV that the album would be titled Chosen.
+In October 2013, Banky W. revealed to HipTV that the album would be called Chosen.
 In December 2013, Wizkid spoke to iCR8Media about the album and said he worked with producers such as Don Jazzy, Dokta Frabz, Legendury Beatz, Maleek Berry, Spellz and Sarz.
 He also said he collaborated with Olamide, Efya, Seyi Shay, Shaydee, Banky W., L.A.X and Dammy Krane.
-In May 2014, Wizkid told the website Fuse.com.ng that the album would drop on June 12, 2014, a day that acknowledges the annulled 1993 Nigerian presidential election.
-Moreover, he said the album would be self-titled Ayo (Yoruba: Joy).
-On 6 September 2013, Wizkid unveiled the album's official cover and track list on Instagram.
-A week earlier, he told Olisa Adibua that the album would be his last body of work under Empire Mates Entertainment.
+In May 2014, Wizkid said the album would be released on 12 June, a day that acknowledges the annulled 1993 Nigerian presidential election.
+Moreover, he said it would be self-titled Ayo, which translates to Joy in English.
+On 6 September 2014, Wizkid unveiled the album's official cover art and track list on Instagram.
+A week earlier, he informed Olisa Adibua that the album would be his final body of work under Empire Mates Entertainment.